3 Entropy

 Moreover, for continuous random variables, the shape of the density typically changes under variable transformation, such as from \(x\) to \(y\), the differential entropy will change as well and is not invariant under such a transformation so that \(H(P_y) \neq H(P_x)\).

-Traditionally, entropy has often been considered as a measure of order, with large entropy corresponding to disorder and low entropy to order.
-However, this classic interpretation is now viewed as outdated as there are numerous systems that appear ordered but have large entropy, and vice versa.
+Traditionally, entropy has been considered as a measure of order, with large entropy corresponding to disorder and low entropy to order.
+However, this interpretation is now viewed as outdated and in fact misleading as many apparently ordered systems have large entropy and some disordered-looking systems have low entropy.

-A better intuition about entropy is the notion of spread or dispersal which is now preferred in Physics3 and this also aligns best with the interpretation of entropy in Statistics and Machine Learning.
+A better and more useful intuition is that entropy measures spread or dispersal.
+This notion is now preferred in Physics4 and it also aligns with the interpretation of entropy in Statistics and Machine Learning.

-As will become clear from the examples, entropy quantifies the spread of the probability mass within a distribution.
+As will become clear from the examples, entropy quantifies the spread of the probability mass.
 When the probability mass is concentrated within a specific area, the entropy is low; conversely, when the probability mass is more broadly distributed, the entropy is high.

 3.3 Entropy examples